-Chapter One
+Chapter One:

-That we may acceptably perform the duties of holiness and righteousness required in the law, our first work is to learn the powerful and effectual means by which we may attain to so great an end.
-This direction may serve instead of a preface, to prepare the understanding and attention of the reader for those that follow.
+That we may acceptably perform the Duties of Holiness and Righteonsness required in the Law, our first Work is to learn the powerful and effectual Means whereby we may attain to so Great an End.

-1.1 First, it acquaints you with the great end for which all those means are designed, that are the principal subject to be here treated of.
-The scope of all is to teach you how you may attain to that practice and manner of life which we call holiness, righteousness, or godliness, obedience, true religion; and which God requires of us in the law, particularly in the moral law, summed up in the Ten Commandments, and more briefly in those two great commandments of love to God and our neighbor (Matt.
-22:37, 39), and more largely explained throughout the Holy Scriptures.
-My work is to show how the duties of this law may be done when they are known: therefore do not expect that I should delay my intent to help you to the knowledge of them by any large exposition of them - which is a work already performed in several catechisms and commentaries.
-Yet, that you may not miss the mark for want of discerning it, take notice in few words that the holiness which I would bring you to is spiritual (Rom.
-7:14).
-It consists not only in external works of piety and charity, but in the holy thoughts, imaginations and affections of the soul, and chiefly in love, from whence all other good works must flow, or else they are not acceptable to God; not only in refraining the execution of sinful lusts, but in longing and delighting to do the will of God and in a cheerful obedience to God, without repining, fretting, grudging at any duty, as if it were a grievous yoke and burden to you.
+THIS Direction may serve instead of a Preface, to prepare the Understanding and Attention of the Reader for those that follow: And First, It acquainteth you with the Great End for which all those Means are designed, that are the principal Subject to be here treated of: the Scope of all is, To teach you how you may attain to that Practice and Manner of Life, which we call Holiness, Righteousness, or Godliness, Obedience, True Religion; and which God requireth of us in the Law, particularly in the Moral Law, summed up in the Ten Commandments, and more briefly in those Two great

+Commandments, of Love to God and our Neighbor, Mat.
+22.37, 39. and more largely explained throughout the Holy Scriptures.
+My work is to show how the Duties of this Law may be done, when they are known: therefore, expect not that I should delay my intent to help you to the knowledge of them, by any large Exposition of them; which is a Work already performed in several Catechisms and Commentaries: yet, that you may not miss the Mark for want of discerning of it, take notice, in few words, that the Holiness which I would bring you to, is spiritual, Rom.
+7.14.
+It consists not only in external Works of Piety and Charity, but in the Holy Thoughts, Imaginations, and Affections of the Soul, and chiefly in Love, from whence all other Good Works must flow, or else they are not acceptable to God: not only in refraining the execution of sinful Lusts, but in lusting and delighting to do the Will of God, and in a cheerful Obedience to God, without repining, fretting, grudging at any Duty, as if it were a grievous Yoak and Burthen to you.